st-manhle/test-lint-ci/README.md

 ```

 ### Enhancement
+- You can check lint with our sample code by writing code into `./src/index.ts`.
 - Install eslint extension `dbaeumer.vscode-eslint` for auto checking eslint when files change (Vscode).
 - Install prettier extension `esbenp.prettier-vscode` for use prettier to fix lint problem with eslint configuration (Vscode).
 - Want to update more rules. please check [eslint document](https://eslint.org/).